- Licenced Business Rescue Experts

 - Court Allowance – You can make an application to the courts to use a registered or trading name that is similar to the initial company

-If you wish to discuss the matter of liquidating a company and starting again in further detail, we are here to help.
-The Insolvency Experts have a wealth of experience within the industry, assisting countless businesses during tough times and helping them to find the ideal financial solution for their circumstances.
+If you wish to discuss the matter of liquidating a company and starting again in further detail, our expert team are here to help.
+The Insolvency Experts have a wealth of experience within the industry, assisting countless businesses during tough financial times and helping them to find the ideal financial solution for their circumstances.

-You can reach us via phone or email to arrange a consultation, with the team at The Insolvency Experts happy to speak to you in more detail about how we may be able to help.
-Get in touch with us today for more information.
+You can reach us via phone on 0300 303 8284, or you can email to arrange a consultation, with the team at The Insolvency Experts happy to speak to you in more detail about how we may be able to help.
+Get in touch with us today.